-- The Records Committee Chair shall handle all Board of Director minutes, agendas, chapter leadership programs, correspondence, Leadership Summit, Regional Retreats, virtual roundtable calls, and Chapter Excellence Awards requirements under the direction of the Board of Directors and/or the Finance Officer and/or President send out all notices and notify members of their election to membership and chairs of committees of their appointment.
+- The Secretary shall handle all Board of Directors meeting minutes, agendas, chapter leadership programs, correspondence, Leadership Summit, Regional Retreats, virtual roundtable calls, and Chapter Excellence Awards requirements under the direction of the Board of Directors and/or the Finance Officer and/or President send out all notices and notify members of their election to membership and chairs of committees of their appointment.
 Under the direction of the President and/or Finance Officer, he/she shall have charge of the clerical work of NMAMA.

 - The Operating Officer will administer chapter operations including developing and delivering educational programs, partner sponsorships and promoting membership.
 Working with committee chairs, secures guest speakers making all arrangements and accommodations/meeting logistics, and coordinates monthly programs, workshops, socials and awards programs, boot camps, webinars and other programs including registration logistics on registration services.
 Produces the annual COMPASS Awards overseeing judging logistics, budgets, management of committees, selection of business member of the year and member of the year and keeps the Board of Directors informed during the process for approvals and direction.
 Responsible for Management team will include programming, special events, membership and sponsorships.
-Committee Chairs will consist of Sponsorships, Special Events, Student Interns, Collegiate, Business Development, and Programming.
-The Chief Operating Officer (COO) shall become the President for the subsequent year and shall appoint their replacement to the Board when their term of office ends.
+Committee Chairs will consist of Sponsorships, Special Events, Student Interns, Collegiate, and Business Development.

-- The Marketing Officer will administer chapter marketing, communications and promotions activities, including: eblasts, marketing/promotional tools such as business cards, stationary/envelopes, press releases/announcements, designer/collateral, logos, newsletter, style guides and brand protocols.
+- The Vice President Communications will administer chapter marketing, communications and promotions activities, including: eblasts, marketing/promotional tools such as business cards, stationary/envelopes, press releases/announcements, designer/collateral, logos, newsletter, style guides and brand protocols.
 The Communications Committee will report to the Marketing Officer as well as Head Creative Designer and Newsletter editor.

-- The Technology Officer will administer the chapter’s website, technology-related programs and work with the Operating Officer for registration logistics with registration services, as well as the Marketing Officer and the Communications committee for social media activities.
+- The Vice President Technology will administer the chapter’s website, technology-related programs and work with the Operating Officer for registration logistics with registration services, as well as the Marketing Officer and the Communications committee for social media activities.